nanoc/nanoc.app/content/doc/rules.md

 ## Routing rules

-A routing rule describes the path that an item representation is written to inside the output directory.
+Routing rules are an alternative way to specify where a compiled item should be written to.
 It has the following shape:

     #!ruby
     route '/some/pattern.*' do